-- 1. Stresses greater than those listed under ABSOLUTE MAXIMUM RATINGS may cause permanent damage to the device.
+1. Stresses greater than those listed under ABSOLUTE MAXIMUM RATINGS may cause permanent damage to the device.
 This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operational sections of this specification is not implied.
-Exposure to absolute maximum rating conditions for extended periods may affect reliability. - 2.
-Vcc terminal only.
+Exposure to absolute maximum rating conditions for extended periods may affect reliability.